 We arrange payments to you along with statements of account.
-We are a registered 'Safe Agent' all client monies held are protected by client money protection insurance. ( Set to be a legal requirement for all agents in 2019) All client monies are held in insured client accounts.
+We are a registered 'Safe Agent' all client monies held are protected by client money protection insurance.
+All client monies are held in insured client accounts.
 This gives peace of mind to both owners and guests.

 Please send us some pictures of your holiday cottage / short stay property by using our image uploader